develjsw/nestjs-redis-lock/README.md

    ```

 ## How It Works
-- The @RedisLock() decorator adds metadata to methods
+- The `@RedisLock()` decorator stores metadata on methods in `@Injectable()` classes
-- At module init, all providers and controllers are scanned for those methods
+- At module initialization, all **providers** (excluding controllers) are scanned for methods decorated with `@RedisLock()`
-- Target methods are dynamically wrapped to acquire a distributed lock using Redlock
+- Those methods are dynamically wrapped to acquire a distributed lock using Redlock before execution
-- If the lock is acquired, the method is executed.
-Otherwise, it is skipped or rejected
+- If the lock is successfully acquired, the method is executed; otherwise, it is skipped or throws an error (depending on implementation)

 ## License
 MIT